 Instead, I implore you to take a couple of hours and get your house in order.
 A couple of hours.

-- Employ an estate planner (I know some outstanding and upstanding professionals!) or just log on to legalzoom – just get the proverbial pen to paper.
+Employ an estate planner (I know some outstanding and upstanding professionals!) or simply log on to legalzoom – just get the proverbial pen to paper.
 Costs are lower than you think and can save you from losing upwards of 70% of your estate to legal fees and estate taxes.
 Yes, 70%!
 Also, the average length of time an estate will stay in probate is anywhere from 6 months to 2 years.